Ford cutting 3,000 white-collar jobs in bid to lower costs - NewsBreak

 “Building on this future requires changing and reshaping virtually all aspects of the way we have operated for more than a century,” the email said.
 “It means redeploying resources and addressing our cost structure, which is uncompetitive versus traditional and new companies.”

 Farley and Ford wrote that they examined each team’s shifting work to decide where cuts would be made.
-The company determined that its cost structure wasn't competitive with General Motors , Stellantis and Tesla.
-It has said previously that it has a target of cutting $3 billion in annual internal combustion vehicle structural costs.
+The company determined that its cost structure wasn’t competitive with General Motors, Stellantis and Tesla.

 “We are eliminating work, as well as reorganizing and simplifying functions throughout the business,” they wrote in the email.